shylendramadda/flutter_bloc/README.md

 # flutter_block
-Flutter practice with BLoC design pattern
+Flutter practice with latest BLoC design pattern

-**Few useful commands:
+> Few useful commands:

 * Flutter version: flutter --version
 * To validate and determine if there are any platform dependencies: flutter doctor -v